rarebreed/protean-service/retro/story/src/preface.md

 The setting will be a low-magic fantasy world.
 By low-magic, it doesn't mean that the magic is not powerful.
 Rather, it means that the magic is difficult, rare, and time consuming.
-Think Lord of the Rings rather than D&D.  Having a low magic world gives us two features:
+Think Lord of the Rings rather than D&D.  Having a low magic world gives us several features:

 - People are still people, and can't rely on fancy magical powers much if at all
-- Magic becomes truly something special because it is rare
+- Magic becomes a resource not on a personal, but societal level
 - It gives a way to introduce things in the world which would not otherwise be possible

 The actual setting is loosely based on 1600s Malaysia and Indonesia.
 This was an area and era interesting for a couple